tinymce/tinymce-docs/_includes/module-loading/bundling-webpack-cjs-npm_editor.md

 1. Create a new source file for importing the required components from {{site.productname}} and configuring the editor.

+    {% include module-loading/bundling-required-components.md %}

     Example `src/editor.js`

     ```js
-    // Import TinyMCE
+    /* Import TinyMCE */
     var tinymce = require('tinymce/tinymce');

-    // Default icons are required for TinyMCE 5.3 or above.
-Also import custom icons if applicable
+    /* Default icons are required for TinyMCE 5.3 or above.
+Also import custom icons if applicable */
     require('tinymce/icons/default');

-    // A editor theme (required) - customize the editor appearance by creating a 'skin'
+    /* A editor theme (required) - customize the editor appearance by creating a 'skin' */
     require('tinymce/themes/silver');

-    // Import the editor skin - replace with a custom skin if applicable.
+    /* Import the editor skin - replace with a custom skin if applicable. */
     require('tinymce/skins/ui/oxide/skin.css');

-    // Import plugins - include the relevant plugin in the 'plugins' option.
+    /* Import plugins - include the relevant plugin in the 'plugins' option. */
     require('tinymce/plugins/advlist');
     require('tinymce/plugins/code');
     require('tinymce/plugins/emoticons');